rayhansGit/link_station_problem/README.md

 The link_station.html file includes the search_link_station.js file.
 There are 5 functions in total in the JS file.

-1. 'calculate_by_user_input' function is created for taking the coordinates as user input from the browser prompt, after the prompt the values are added in an array and sent to the 'result' method.
+1. 'calculate_by_user_input' function is created for taking the coordinates as user input from the designed user interface, after the prompt the values are added in an array and sent to the 'result' method.
 2. The result method takes 2 parameters as input. i) link_stations_locations and ii) device_location.

 link_stations_locations array list looks like this = [[0,0,2],[1,3,5],[10,20,50]..]